Saint John, New Brunswick: Exports

 Saint John is a major exporter to the United States, with 96.3% of the city's exports being sent past the border according to the Canadian Chamber of Commerce.
-This was particularly highlighted in light of U.S. President Donald Trump's tariff threats against the country due to research by the Canadian Chamber of Commerce concluding that Saint John is the most vulnerable Canadian city in the potentiality of a trade war between both countries with a trade exposure index of 131.1%, which is nearly 50% higher than the second-ranked city of Calgary.
+This was particularly highlighted in light of U.S. President Donald Trump's tariff threats against the country, with research by the Canadian Chamber of Commerce concluding that Saint John is the most vulnerable Canadian city in the potentiality of a trade war between both countries, with a trade exposure index of 131.1%, nearly 50% higher than the second-ranked city of Calgary.
 The study highlighted the Irving Oil Refinery, noting that over 80% of its exports go to the United States.
 Irving announced a tariff response plan as a result of this, in which all tariff costs on oil exported to the country will be absorbed by U.S. customers.

 Culture

 The city is the birthplace of several notable artists, actors and musicians, including Walter Pidgeon, Donald Sutherland, Louis B. Mayer, and Miller Brittain.

-What is considered the golden age of the Saint John arts community was during the post-war era from 1940 to 1970 when the city produced renowned artists and writers such as poet Kay Smith, painters Jack Humphrey, Miller Brittain, Bruno Bobak, Fred Ross, sculptor John Hooper and folk-singer Stompin' Tom Connors.
+The so-called golden age of the Saint John arts community was during the post-war era from 1940 to 1970 when the city produced renowned artists and writers such as poet Kay Smith; painters Jack Humphrey, Miller Brittain, Bruno Bobak, and Fred Ross; sculptor John Hooper; and folk-singer Stompin' Tom Connors.
 Poet Bliss Carman once wrote about Saint John, "All the beauty and mystery Of life were there, adventure bold, Youth, and the glamour of the sea, And all its sorrows old."

-Arts organization include InterAction School of Performing Arts, New Brunswick Youth Orchestra, Symphony New Brunswick, The Imperial Theatre, and the Saint John Free Public Library, among others.
+Arts organizations include InterAction School of Performing Arts, New Brunswick Youth Orchestra, Symphony New Brunswick, The Imperial Theatre, and the Saint John Free Public Library, among others.